mnyrop/archaeohack-starterpack/README.md

 ## Questions
 - Is this the full set of hieroglyphs?
 If not, is it an adequate set?
 - If not adequate, how might we get a fuller set of unicode -> gardiner numbers to rerun this process on?
-- Is the size adequate?
-(Can regenerate them larger, the process uses a scalable vector font.)
+- Is the image size/resolution adequate?
+(Can regenerate them larger if not, the process uses a scalable vector font.)